Soulcloset/OneLifeChallenge/README.md

 Gold Medal - 4 points
 Author Medal - 5 points

-- You may skip any map with an author medal time longer than 3 minutes.
+- You may skip any map with an author medal time longer than 3 minutes (configurable), or skip ANY map by paying 5 points.

 Your PB will automatically be updated as you complete runs, but make sure to retire or click the Stop button to save your score before ending a run to make sure it is saved between sessions.